sourcegraph/handbook/content/departments/technical-success/ta/team-culture/working-with-customers.md

 ## Renewal Process

-Finance, TA, Sales, and Value Engineering all play a key role in customer renewals.
+Finance, TA, and Sales all play a key role in customer renewals.
 While the customer renewal is a single event, our teams are constantly assessing the health of our customers and taking corrective action as necessary.

 ### Process Overview